 Postgraduate Diploma in Counselling and Psychotherapy (BACP accredited course)

 In addition to private practice I have also worked with adults as a counsellor in NHS Primary Care and currently work as a counsellor and psychotherapist in education.
 I work one-to-one with adults, couples and young people and take on regular EAP work.

 I have additional training in Sand Tray therapy, CBT, Mindfulness -based CBT, Solution Focussed Therapy and MBTA.
-I am currently training as a Clinical Supervisor.

 Before training as a counsellor and psychotherapist I was a journalist, writer and editor for 20 years and am available for therapy - related writing work.